Structure and Focus of the Technical Guidance

 3.3 Stability Classification (Badges)

 Each circular carries a stability badge indicating its relationship to underlying standards.
-See Circular 0.5 for full details.
+See TG-0.5 Navigating the Technical Guidance for full details.
 Summary:

 | Badge | Meaning | Update Trigger |